Math is Fun

 Some historians put the actual birth of Jesus 4 years earlier (4 BC), but it WAS thought to be exactly at 1 AD.

-A monk named Dionysius Exiguus calculated that his present year was 525 AD
+A monk named Dionysius Exiguus calculated his own present year to be 525 AD

-And if you number all the years from then you get our current year number.
+And if you continue counting years from then you get our current year number.

 So, AD is now just a "Year Number" (every New Year we add 1), and it only roughly equals how many years ago that Jesus Christ was born.